Huawei tested AI software that could recognize Uighur minorities and alert police, report says

 “This is not one isolated company.
 This is systematic,” Honovich said.
 “A lot of thought went into making sure this ‘Uighur alarm’ works.”

-Huawei and Megvii have announced three surveillance systems using both companies’ technology in the last couple years.
+Huawei and Megvii have announced three surveillance systems using both companies’ technology in the past couple years.
 The Post could not immediately confirm if the system with the “Uighur alarm” tested in 2018 was one of the three currently for sale.

 Both companies have acknowledged the document is real.
 Shortly after this story published Tuesday morning, Huawei spokesman Glenn Schloss said the report “is simply a test and it has not seen real-world application.
 Huawei only supplies general-purpose products for this kind of testing.
 We do not provide custom algorithms or applications.”